-Grants are awards from federal funding agencies, such as the National Institutes of Health or Administration on Community Living, which are used for research, education, service and demonstration projects on a local level.
+Grants are awards (funding) from federal agencies, such as the National Institutes of Health or Administration on Community Living, which are used for research, education, service and demonstration projects to serve our local community.
 The grants listed below are major funding sources for the Munroe-Meyer Institute but there are many projects and programs funded by other grants not listed here.

 Read a brief summary below of our Institute Grants